 Note: Regulation 13(3) of the Health Entitlement Cards Regulations 1993 places strict restrictions on those who can legally demand or request a community services card as a form of identification.
-Reporting entities may accept a community services card under clause 2(e) if the customer offers it; however they cannot request it.
+Reporting entities may accept a community services card under point 3(e) if the customer offers it; however they cannot request it.

-- 4. In order to comply with this code, the reporting entity must have appropriate exception handling procedures in place, for circumstances when a customer demonstrates that they are unable to satisfy the requirements in 1 to 3 above. - Reporting entities must check the person's details against their customer records, to ensure that no other person has presented the same identity information or documents. - 6.
-Where documents are provided in a language that is not understood by the person carrying out the verification an English translation must be provided. - 7.
+- 4. In order to comply with this code, the reporting entity must have appropriate exception handling procedures in place, for circumstances when a customer demonstrates that they are unable to satisfy the requirements in 1 to 3 above. - 5.
+Reporting entities must have a process in place to check that no other person with the same or similar names has presented the same identity information or documents. - 6.
+Where documents are provided in a language that is not understood by the person carrying out the verification, an English translation must be provided. - 7.
 In all instances where documentary verification is being used a reporting entity should verify the identity of the customer: - a) face to face; or by - b) copies of documents provided that are certified by a trusted referee (see below for certification requirements).